 Whether it be cancer, gastrointestinal disease, obesity, diabetes, stress disorders, we are getting sicker.
 This is clearly evidenced in the fact that young people are expected to die sooner than our predecessors.
 There is a plethora of studies that evidence the same due to various environmental factors, as I’ve noted in one of my previous articles, Environmental Dangers: Social and Political Influences and Diet.
 However, today I want to focus on what the lack of consistency, clarity, communication and resources all means to the young adult patient in a medical setting.

 When I was a young girl, my mom used to tell me, ‘never kick people when they are down.
 Instead, help them up’.
-This defines humanity and as my experience both prior to and since my cancer diagnosis, this is something that is clearly lacking in the medical industry.
+This defines humanity and as my experience both prior to and since my cancer diagnosis, this is something that is clearly lacking in the healthcare space, not necessarily through the fault of the people, or maybe so but definitely as a result of the government and college oversights.
 This was so bewildering to me that I felt the need to reach out to various medical institutions to understand the healthcare providers experience.
 I participated in three training sessions offered by the Local Health Integrated Network.
 These training sessions are typically only provided to medical professionals province wide but I was invited to participate.
 What I learned was eye opening.
 There are already medical institutions which are trying to reframe the healthcare experience!
 Each and every one of those training sessions had the same resounding message, though entirely different topics; in order to achieve maximum adhereance, best outcomes, and outstanding patient experience, PATIENTS MUST BE TREATED WITH DIGNITY, RESPECT, COMPASSION AND UNDERSTANDING.
 When our medical professionals don’t appropriately assess, communicate, share information, validate our concerns, or worse yet – lie to us for liability purposes, they have lost our trust.
+When their governing bodies restrict them from being open and honest, we have an even bigger problem.
+And don’t kid yourself, it IS happening.

 When I began maintenance therapy, I was told that I could begin resuming my life; finding my new normal.
 I was told my medications shouldn’t impact my quality of life and while I may want to be mindful of how quickly I hit the ground running, I was led to believe the remainder of treatment would be smooth sailing.
 In fact, I was even told one of the medications may resolve the extreme joint inflammation which plagued me since starting chemotherapy.